HOMAGE to CAROLYN CARLSON

 Fraction-suspension-materialization of a flow.

-Also the restlessness of a movement, whlie we try to give form to that which for us is indispensible;
+Also the restlessness of a movement, whlie we try to give form to that which for

 its tension towards completeness, lyricism;